kaccardi/linux/Documentation/admin-guide/cgroup-v2.rst

 	high limit is used and monitored properly, this limit's utility is limited to providing the final safety net.

+  memory.reclaim
+	A write-only file which exists on non-root cgroups.

+	This is a simple interface to trigger memory reclaim in the target cgroup.
+Write the number of bytes to reclaim to this file and the kernel will try to reclaim that much memory.
+	Please note that the kernel can over or under reclaim from the target cgroup.

   memory.oom.group
 	A read-write single value file which exists on non-root cgroups.
 The default value is "0".